Shinenite/playground/content/geeky stuff/desk setup upgrades of 2023.md

 ---
-description:
+description: an abandoned video idea outline about my desk setups and the upgrade I did back in 2023
 draft: false
 tags:
   - tech
 created: 2025-04-05
 ---
+> [!note]- Note
-(This is a part of the [[brainstorm potential digital garden notes]] task in the [[avoidance journey/index|avoidance journey]] because one of the things I said to do was to “Extract something dead from the personal vault”)
+> (This is a part of the [[brainstorm digital garden notes]] task in the [[avoidance journey/index|avoidance journey]]  to “Extract something dead from the personal vault”)

 # Did you know?